Arif12467/Digital-System-Design-AIA/Assignment-6/README.md

 ![This is an image](https://github.com/Arif12467/Digital-System-Design-AIA/blob/92850a7b7a2de9e637cb636f0f7146dfc14e7d1f/Assignment-6/implemented_design.png)

 The video below shows the Hex Calculator running on the Nexys A7 board.
+Addition is performed by entering an number using the Pmod KYPD and pressing the BTNU button on the board.
+By pressing the BTNL button, the board displays the result on the 7-Segment LED Display.
+To clear the calculator, press the BTNC button, which will return the display to zero.

 https://user-images.githubusercontent.com/78330724/156936821-67d4dfaa-e376-4c84-b175-77fbff806460.mp4